learning design and technology goals

 My goal is to earn a doctorate degree and help others in the field of instructional design.
-At this time, I'm unclear as where I end up - becoming a faculty member and teaching the next generation of instructional designers, leading an instructional design team focusing on effective development of learning materials, or working in a government position where I can use my experiences in evaluation to help fuel our government to be the best it can be.
+At this time, I'm unclear as where I end up - becoming a faculty member and researching online learning environments and teaching the next generation of instructional designers -or- leading an instructional design team focusing on effective development of learning materials - or- working in a government position where I can use my experiences in evaluation to help fuel our government to be the best it can be.

 Prepare for and discuss prelims.

 Explore academic and research relationships within Purdue Online.